libretro/docs/docs/library/fbneo.md

 * improving original game's sound (some games like "Burger Time" have noise which was clearly unintended by their developpers, we are removing it)
 * implementing alternative colors for games where the colors don't look right (sometimes there are controversies about which colors are right for an arcade board, like "Tropical Angel", we implement alternative colors as dipswitches)
 * having control alternatives that didn't exist on original cabinet (play rotary stick games like twin-stick shooters, use lightguns in "Rambo 3", use simplified 8-way directional controls for "Battlezone", ...)
-* improving the gaming experience by cutting what we deem as unnecessary aspect of emulation (you won't have to spend 20 minutes "installing" CPS-3 games)
+* improving the gaming experience by cutting what we deem as unnecessary aspect of emulation (you don't have to spend 20 minutes "installing" CPS-3 games, neither 100s loading Deco Cassette games)
 * reducing hardware requirements by cutting what we deem as unnecessary corners in the emulation code
 * supporting popular romhacks
-* ...

 Note: some of those "quality of life" hacks might be doable with programming skills and lua language on MAME

 ## License and changelog

-It's distributed under non-commercial license, see [LICENSE.md](https://github.com/finalburnneo/FBNeo/blob/master/LICENSE.md) and [whatsnew.html](https://github.com/finalburnneo/FBNeo/blob/master/whatsnew.html).
+It's distributed under a non-commercial license, see [LICENSE.md](https://github.com/finalburnneo/FBNeo/blob/master/LICENSE.md) and [whatsnew.html](https://github.com/finalburnneo/FBNeo/blob/master/whatsnew.html).

 ## Extensions